IBM/dolomite-engine/README.md

 [Model Architecture]: https://img.shields.io/static/v1?label=&message=Model%20Architecture&color=blueviolet

 # Introduction
-This repository contains code used for pretraining and finetuning IBM's Granite models.
+This repository contains code used for training new model architectures.
+This repo has also been used to train IBM's Granite models.
 It also includes the following key innovations on model architectures, finetuning methods, systems optimizations:
 1. [Saving Memory Using Padding-Free Transformer Layers during Finetuning](https://huggingface.co/blog/mayank-mishra/padding-free-transformer)
 _Mayank Mishra_
 ![image][Efficient Training]